 Some versions of the headphones were used for wireless radio communications.
 They comprised some turns of finer wire which increased the sensitivity.
 In their basic shapes and forms, they were part of a vacuum tube’s plate circuit.
 It also transmitted dangerous voltages.
 This circuit was ordinarily connected to the positive high voltage battery terminal with the other terminal being securely grounded to the earth.

 In 1958, John C. Koss who was an audiophile, as well as a jazz musician from Milwaukee, developed the first modern version of the headphones.
-They first found applicability on the US Navy, radio and telephone operators and in quite a number of industries.
+They first found applicability in the US Navy, radio and telephone operators, and in quite a number of industries.

 Later on, came the incorporation of the transistors.
 These altered the manner in which the listening habits by mainly letting people listen to the radio from just about any location.
 Thereafter, the 3.5 mm radio and phone connector were added.